 17. Capitol Hill After Dark Is Essential

 Capitol Hill comes alive after 8PM on weekends.
-The bars on Pike/Pine corridor, live music at The Crocodile or Neumos ($10-30 tickets), late-night food at Dick's Drive-In (burgers from $2.10, cash only, open until 2AM).
+The bars along the Pike/Pine corridor, live music at The Crocodile or Neumos ($10-30 tickets), late-night food at Dick's Drive-In (burgers from $2.10, cash only, open until 2AM).
 This is where Seattle's creative energy concentrates.

 18. Fremont Is Underrated

-Most tourists skip Fremont entirely.
-That's a mistake.
-The Fremont Troll (giant sculpture under a bridge clutching a VW Beetle), the random Lenin statue, Fremont Brewing (flights $10), and the self-proclaimed neighborhood motto: "Freedom to Be Peculiar."
+Most tourists skip Fremont entirely — a mistake.
+The Fremont Troll (a giant sculpture under a bridge clutching a VW Beetle), the random Lenin statue, Fremont Brewing (flights $10), and the self-proclaimed neighborhood motto: "Freedom to Be Peculiar."
 It's weird and wonderful.

 The Big One